National Bank Financial Reaffirms “Outperform” Rating for Premium Brands (OTCMKTS:PRBZF)

-Premium Brands (OTCMKTS:PRBZF)‘s stock had its “outperform” rating restated by National Bank Financial in a research note issued to investors on Thursday, The Fly reports.
+National Bank Financial reiterated their outperform rating on shares of Premium Brands (OTCMKTS:PRBZF) in a research report released on Thursday morning, The Fly reports.

-PRBZF has been the subject of several other research reports.
-Scotiabank increased their price objective on Premium Brands from $135.00 to $137.00 and gave the company an “outperform” rating in a report on Tuesday, April 13th.
-TD Securities increased their price objective on Premium Brands from $125.00 to $145.00 and gave the company a “buy” rating in a report on Friday, March 12th.
-Royal Bank of Canada upped their target price on Premium Brands from $103.00 to $113.00 and gave the company a “sector perform” rating in a research report on Friday, March 12th.
-Stifel Nicolaus upped their target price on Premium Brands from $120.00 to $130.00 and gave the company a “buy” rating in a research report on Friday, March 12th.
-Finally, CIBC upped their target price on Premium Brands from $108.00 to $118.00 and gave the company a “neutral” rating in a research report on Friday, March 12th.
-Two investment analysts have rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
-The stock presently has a consensus rating of “Buy” and a consensus target price of $128.71.
+A number of other equities research analysts have also issued reports on the stock.
+Royal Bank of Canada upped their target price on shares of Premium Brands from $103.00 to $113.00 and gave the company a sector perform rating in a research note on Friday, March 12th.
+CIBC upped their target price on shares of Premium Brands from $108.00 to $118.00 and gave the stock a neutral rating in a research report on Friday, March 12th.
+Scotiabank upped their price target on shares of Premium Brands from $135.00 to $137.00 and gave the stock an outperform rating in a research note on Tuesday, April 13th.
+Stifel Nicolaus upped their price target on shares of Premium Brands from $120.00 to $130.00 and gave the stock a buy rating in a research note on Friday, March 12th.
+Finally, TD Securities upped their price target on shares of Premium Brands from $125.00 to $145.00 and gave the stock a buy rating in a research note on Friday, March 12th.
+Two analysts have rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
+The stock has a consensus rating of Buy and an average price target of $128.71.

 Premium Brands Holdings Corporation, through its subsidiaries, manufactures and distributes food products primarily in Canada and the United States.
 It operates in two segments, Specialty Foods and Premium Food Distribution.
 The company provides meat products and snacks, deli products, beef jerky and halal, sandwiches, pastries, specialty and gourmet products, salads and kettle products, entrees, panini, wraps, subs, hamburgers, burgers, muffins, breads, pastas, and baking and sushi products, as well as processed meat products.